It’s interest on money you borrow specifically to buy investments like:

 You have net investment income.

 However, when you prepare your taxes, you can designate these types of income as investment income:

 Long-term capital gains

-However, if you don’t allocate any qualified dividends or long-term gains to ordinary income, you can carry over any investment interest expense you couldn't use.
+You might choose not to allocate any qualified dividends or long-term gains to ordinary income.
+If you do, you can carry over any investment interest expense you couldn't use.
 You need to decide which option will lower your taxes over a period of time.

 You deduct investment interest on Schedule A with your other itemized deductions.
 To deduct investment interest, you must file a Form 4952 with your return.
 On this form, figure these:

 Amount of investment interest you can deduct